VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Getting-Started/system-requirements.md

 | Processor type | x64-compatible only |
 ## Supported Operation Systems for .NET 6

-The Virto platform runs on .NET 6, which supports installation on Windows, Linux, and macOS.
+The Virto platform runs on .NET 6, which supports installation on Windows and Linux.

 For the Windows family, the requirements are as follows: